MartinStokroos/TrueRMS/README.md

 #
 `void publish(void);`
 Publish the result(s) from the last completed acquisition run.
-The results are available from the output variable(s) as defined above.
+The results are available from the output variable(s) as defined next.
 #
 The public defined variables are:

-`int instVal1` - the value of the last acquired sample (voltage), restored to the baseline when BLR_ON.
+`int instVal1` - the value of the last acquired sample (voltage), restored to the baseline when BLR_ON

-`int instVal2` - the value of the last acquired sample (current), restored to the baseline when BLR_ON.
+`int instVal2` - the value of the last acquired sample (current), restored to the baseline when BLR_ON

 `float rmsVal1` - RMS value1 (voltage)

 `float rmsVal2` - RMS value2 (current)

 `int dcBias1` - the dcBias1 value in ADC-units.
 Only relevant when BLR_ON

 `int dcBias2` - the dcBias2 value in ADC-units.
 Only relevant when BLR_ON

 `float apparentPwr`, the apparent power

 `float realPwr` - real power

 `float pf` - power factor

 `bool acquire` - status bit, TRUE if scan is pending

 ***